intermezzOS/book/src/what.md

 operating systems, we’ll also need to make sure that multiple programs cannot access hardware at the same time.

-This really applies to more than just hardware though: once we have two programs, it would not be ideal to let them mess with each other.
+This really applies to more than just hardware though: it allows applies to shared resources (e.g. memory).
+Once we have two programs, it would be ideal to not let them mess with each other.
 Consider any sort of program that deals with your password: if programs could mess with each other’s memory and code, then a program could trivially steal your password from another program!

 This is just one symptom of a general problem.
 It’s much better to isolate programs from each other, for a number of different reasons.
 For now, we’ll